 The Lack of a Universal Rum Definition

 One of the key challenges lies in the absence of a universal definition of rum.
-This ambiguity affects commodity codes, import tariffs and export of the finished product.
+Unlike other spirits, where regulations are more consistent across markets, rum’s classification can vary significantly depending on the country of origin.
+This lack of standardisation directly affects commodity codes, import tariffs and export of the finished product.

+This distinction has significant implications for bulk rum importers in the UK.
 Bottling ethanol and selling it as rum is illegal in the UK, requiring importers to stay vigilant about the commodity code used.
+Ensuring compliance with international definitions and correctly classifying rum at the point of entry is essential for avoiding costly disruptions and maintaining a seamless supply chain.

 Rum Distillation Regulations Vary Across Markets